ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Responds with the Machine ID to the source

 Raises an alert in case of listed exceptions as specified below
-* All confirmation, warning, and error messages are listed below.
-The message text is configurable.

 ### <p align="left"> **1.
 Type: Success – Info Message**